woupiestek/scryptic/log.md

 sabiguous scoping that way.
 The block in turn could just use the `(,)` delimiters, if they are indeed expressions.

+### keeping track of assignments

+It is a relation between subroutines and local variables, but this new option, where each subroutine keeps a collection, has as only downside that it keeps locals alive that are out of scope.
+Tracking on the locals is more complicated because of all the copying needed.

 ## 2024-02-24

 ### control structures